 I’m sure your $50,000 ultra niche doofalinkle widget analyser, or $50 WiFi Arduino add-on shield is a really great product, but it’s likely not an appropriate product for a general interest review.
 Nor are consumer products, this is not a consumer gadget review channel.

 If you are just after publicity for your Kickstarter or Indiegogo campaign are are bootstrapping a product etc then these are best suited to the very popular Mailbag segment.
-I get countless requests to review crowd funding products so please don’t ask.
+I get countless requests to do video reviews of crowd funding products so please don’t ask.

 Feel free to send anything into the mailbag unannounced.
 That is the best way to get your product onto the blog.
 If a product in the mailbag is interesting enough I might do another standalone video on it.